Congestion Control (RMCAT)

 As a result of this Working Group, several algorithms have been proposed so far by different vendors:

-- The RTP receiver generates a new type of RTCP feedback message called Receiver Estimated Maximum Bitrate (REMB).
+The RTP receiver generates a new type of RTCP Feedback message called Receiver Estimated Maximum Bitrate (REMB).
+These messages are appended to normal RTCP packets.

 There has been some misconceptions about what is the exact meaning of the value that is carried by REMB messages.
 In short, REMB is used for reporting the aggregate bandwidth estimates of the receiver, across all media streams that are sharing the same RTP session.